“Change before you have to.” — Jack Welch

-Agile Elephant on Digital Transformation
+Agile Elephant on What is Digital Transformation

 Agile Elephant defines digital transformation like this:

-It involves a change in leadership, different thinking, the encouragement of innovation and new business models, incorporating digitisation of assets and an increased use of technology to improve the experience of your organisation’s employees, customers, suppliers, partners and stakeholders.”
+It involves a change in leadership, different thinking, the encouragement of innovation and new business models, incorporating digitalization of assets and an increased use of technology to improve the experience of your organization’s employees, customers, suppliers, partners and stakeholders.”

 While this definition may seem more elaborate, I find this elaboration can really help get somebody’s head into the digital transformation game.